JMcbeath1966/Simply-Weather/readme.md

 - Testing was carried out thoroughly on external/internal links to ensure they all opened to a new tab.
 - The website was viewed on a variety of mobiles, laptop and desktops.
 - My mentor also provided valued feedback on the project.
+- One significant issue that reamins in the application due to time constraints is a message to notify users that if a city does not come up becuase there is more than one city with the same name, then a message should be used to say to try adding a country name to the city, seperated with a comma to get the result in the country you want!

 ### Visitor Goals 🔥